 When you a select your targeting condition type, you'll then find that you can choose from your posts, pages, and categories from a simple dropdown.

 This might mean your WordPress theme is lacking the post class function, which is how ConvertFlow recognizes categories, tags etc.

-Most official WordPress themes have post_class() installed on the body tag of posts and pages.
+Most official WordPress themes have post_class() on blog posts HTML tag with the "post" class.

 If you're using a third-party theme, there's a chance this wasn't included, which means ConvertFlow doesn't have a way to tell which category a post belongs to and which tags it has.

-To configure this, install the post_class() function on the body tag of your theme's post template - https://developer.wordpress.org/reference/functions/post_class/
+To configure this, install the post_class() function on the post tag of your theme's single post template - https://developer.wordpress.org/reference/functions/post_class/